Autism Symptoms

 • Therapeutic Services: Easter Seals provides various therapeutic services, including physical, occupational, speech, and developmental therapies, which can commence if a delay is identified.

-• Diagnostic Clinic: Children suspected of having autism may be placed on a waiting list for Easter Seals Diagnostic Clinic.
+• Diagnostic Clinic: Children suspected of having autism may be placed on a waiting list for the Easter Seals Diagnostic Clinic.
 This clinic offers comprehensive evaluations to confirm or rule out an autism diagnosis.

 The Value of Diagnosis